 In 1996, he purchased a popcorn factory in Burlington, which he has expanded to become a food packaging company.
 Robin also owns several other small businesses including the Union Grove Car Wash in Union Grove, Knights Popcorn in Milwaukee, and rental properties in Whitewater.

-While building his businesses, Robin never lost his passion for politics.
-He was elected as a Racine County Board Supervisor in 1994.
-He served on the board until 2004 when he was elected to the Wisconsin State Assembly.
+While building his businesses, Robin never lost his passion for serving.
+He was elected as a Racine County Board Supervisor in 1994 and served on the board until he was elected to the Wisconsin State Assembly in 2004.

 Robin and his wife, Michelle, live in Rochester.